 License

 Both Tolaria and Zen have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

-Tolaria shows more recent development activity with its last commit 21 hours ago, while Zen was last updated 1 month ago.
+Tolaria shows more recent development activity with its last commit 3 hours ago, while Zen was last updated 2 months ago.
 This suggests Tolaria is being more actively maintained.

 Zen has been in development longer, starting 1 year ago, compared to Tolaria which began 4 months ago.
 This 1.1-year head start suggests Zen may have more mature features and established processes.